 The annual summer fair of bluegrass music at Nashville’s famous Ryman Auditorium begins this evening, June 20, and continues weekly on Thursdays through to July 25.

 First on the stage where it is claimed that bluegrass music began in December 1945 will be 20-time Grammy award winning singer-songwriter and Country Music Hall of Fame member Vince Gill.

-Playing with Gill (mandolin) recently in his bluegrass band have been Jeff White (bass) Jim Mills (banjo), Dennis Crouch (bass) and Stuart Duncan (fiddle).
+Playing with Gill (mandolin) recently in his bluegrass band have been Jeff White (guitar) Jim Mills (banjo), Dennis Crouch (bass) and Stuart Duncan (fiddle).

 On June 27 the entertainment will be provided by Doyle Lawson & Quicksilver.
 They will be supported by Junior Sisk & Ramblers Choice.

-The current members of this excellent quintet are Junior Sisk (guitar), Jason Tomlin (bass), Billy Hawks (fiddle) and Jason Davis (banjo).
+The current members of this excellent quintet are Junior Sisk (guitar), Jason Tomlin (bass), Billy Hawks (fiddle), Chris Davis (mandolin), and Jason Davis (banjo).

 On July 4 the honors are shared by the Gibson Brothers and Balsam Range.

-The Gibson Brothers took home the 2012 Entertainer of the Year Award at the 23rd annual International Bluegrass Music Awards at Nashville’s Ryman Auditorium.
+The Gibson Brothers took home the 2012 Entertainer of the Year Award at the 23rd annual International Bluegrass Music Awards, also held at the Ryman Auditorium.
 The same night they won the Gospel Recorded Performance of the Year award for Singing As We Rise.
 Help My Brother, their tenth album, won the prestigious 2011 IBMA Album of the Year Award.
 Also they were named the 2011 IBMA Vocal Group of the Year, the first time a brother duet has won this award.